OscarEscamilla/OscarEscamilla/README.md

             src="https://img.shields.io/twitter/follow/oscarscami?logo=twitter&style=for-the-badge"
             alt="Oscar Escamilla" /></a> </p>

-- 🔭 I am currently working on [Android Development] ()
+- 🔭 I am currently working on Android Development

 - 🌱 I am currently learning ** Modern Android Development, Jetpack Library and React **

-- 👯 I am looking to collaborate in [a team where I develop my skills and contribute my highest level] ()
+- 👯 I am looking to collaborate in a team where I develop my skills and contribute my highest level

-- 👨‍💻 All my projects are available here [I upload practices on topics I learn] ()
+- 👨‍💻 All my projects are available here I upload practices on topics I learn

-- 📝 Eventually I will write articles about [software development, programming in my personal blog, wait for it ...] (asdasd)
+- 📝 Eventually I will write articles about software development, programming in my personal blog, wait for it ...

 - 💬 Do you have a project? ** let's collaborate **